masarabbit/sei-project-4/README.md

 ```

 The state variable 'categoryWidth' is adjusted using function below.
-It would basically set the width of the select element by referringg to the selected value, taking into consideration that some letters such as 'I' and 't' would be thinner than others.
+It would basically set the width of the select element by referring to the selected value, taking into consideration that some letters such as 'I' and 't' would be thinner than others.
 Since letter width would differ depending on the font, it took some trial and error to achieve the right balance.

 ```js
 const resizeCategoryWidth = e => {